apache/mxnet/example/extensions/lib_subgraph/README.md

 * **supportedOps**: This function takes four arguments.
 The 1st argument is a JSON string of the model architecture graph, where nodes are inputs/params/weights and edges are data dependencies.
 The graph is pre-sorted in topological order.
 When traversing the graph, operators to be partitioned into subgraphs are identified and an entry is set to `1` for the node ID in the `ids` array.
 Users can pass custom options to the partitioner and they are passed to the function in the `options` map.

 * **acceptSubgraph**: This function takes five arguments.
 The 1st argument is a JSON string of the newly partitioned subgraph.
 It can be analyzed and accepted/rejected by setting `true`/`false` for the `accept` input.
+You might want to reject a subgraph if it doesnt include all the operators you want, for example.
 The `options` map is the same one passed to the `supportedOps` API.
 The `attrs` map provides an API to add user-specified attributes to the subgraph.
 These attributes will be available at runtime when the subgraph is executed and provides a way to pass info from partitioning-time to runtime.

 ### Writing A Custom Subgraph Operator

 A partitioning strategy specifies how to partition a model and isolate operators into subgraphs.
 In MXNet, subgraphs are just a [stateful operator](../lib_custom_op#writing-stateful-custom-operator).
 Subgraph operators have an extra attribute called `SUBGRAPH_SYM_JSON` that maps to a JSON string of the subgraph.
 The expectation is that when a subgraph operator executes a forward/backward call, it executes all of the operators in the subgraph.

 When registering a custom subgraph operator, all thats needed is to register a `createOpState` function and to set that the operator is a subgraph operator by calling the `setIsSubgraphOp` API like:

 ```
 REGISTER_OP(my_subgraph_op)
 .setIsSubgraphOp()